 Step 2: Shaping the filter

 Each 16 lb ball is taken to the hydraulic press, where it is placed inside the mold.
 Molds are lined with plastic material so that the clay does not stick and the filter can be easily removed.

 Filters must be dried for 4 – 21 days, depending on local weather conditions.
 After drying, they are fired in the kiln for 9 hours, at a temperature of 890℃.
 Temperature can be controlled using pyrometric cones – ceramic objects that bend differentially in response to different levels of heat.
 Fired filters are cooled down to room temperature, then submerged in water overnight to permeate the newly formed pores.

 Every filter must be tested before being put on the market or distributed within a community.
 Flow rates are measured, and must be within 1 – 3 liters per hour.

 Two milliliters of colloidal silver at 3.2% are added to 250 milliliters of water.
 When the filter is completely dry it is dipped into the solution.
 The solution can also be applied using a brush.

 Step 6: Finalizing the product

 Filters are placed inside the plastic receptacles, with the aid of fitting rings if needed.
 A plastic faucet may also be installed at the bottom of the receptacle for ease of use.

-For more information on this project, please contact the Farrukh Hamza who can be reached at email@example.com
+The project team is currently working on a Taguchi design of experiment to finalize the configuration that will remove bacteria consistently.
+For more information on this project, please contact the project manager, Farrukh Hamza who can be reached at firstname.lastname@example.org